 Colorado Kids Cancer Association

-Provides detailed information about camps, financial assistance resources, educational resources, lodging and much more.
+The Colorado Kids Cancer Association’s website is a great source of detailed information about camps, financial assistance resources, educational resources, lodging and much more.

 Through MyLifeLine.org, you can create a free, private website to coordinate volunteers, make donation requests and update friends and family on your progress through cancer diagnosis and treatment.

 2bMe is the online component of the Look Good…Feel Better® program.
 Targeted toward adolescents ages 13 to 17 who have cancer, the program is a resource for coping with appearance-related, social and nutritional side effects of treatment.